meiladrahmani556/Disso/README.md

 ## 9.1 Model 1 – Baseline CNN

-A baseline CNN was implemented to establish initial performance and serve as a reference for subsequent improvements.
+A baseline CNN was implemented to establish initial performance and serve as a reference point for subsequent improvements.

 ### Architecture Overview
 - Input size: 150 × 150 × 3